 In most parts of the country, carriers can augment their company driver force with independent truck drivers (“owner-operators”) to fill in service gaps.
-In California, however, this has become difficult due to regulations and landmark court decisions that alter the way drivers are classified in the state.
+When it comes to logistics in California, however, this has become difficult due to regulations and landmark court decisions that alter the way drivers are classified in the state.
 In this article, we’ll examine some of these and explain why the ramifications ultimately affect shippers just as much as carriers.

 Background: The battle over independent truck drivers in California